 Cherie R. Wallace is Bay Area Criminal Lawyers, PC’s senior attorney of counsel, and a skilled Bay Area-based criminal defense attorney with over 15 years of experience.
 Ms. Wallace graduated with honors from San Francisco State University in 2002.
 She has a Bachelor of Arts Degree in both criminal justice and organizational communications.
 After earning her law degree from the University of San Francisco, School of Law in 2007, Ms. Wallace began her career working for a small immigration firm and the Marin County Public Defender’s office, before finding a home at Bay Area Criminal Lawyers, PC (BACL) in March, 2008.

-From 2017 to the present day, Ms. Wallace has run her own criminal defense practice comprised of her individual private clients, her work with CAAP and the Private Defender Program, as well as her continued work with BACL as a senior of counsel attorney on some of the firm’s most complex and serious trial-bound matters.
+From 2017 to the present day, Ms. Wallace has run her own criminal defense practice comprised of her individual private clients, her work with CAAP and the Private Defender Program, as well as her continued work with BACL as a senior, of counsel attorney on some of the firm’s most complex and serious trial-bound matters.
 Additionally, Ms. Wallace heads up Bay Area Criminal Lawyers, PC‘s newest office located in Redwood City, right across the street from the courthouse in the heart of San Mateo County.

 Ms. Wallace takes particular pride in helping clients to get back on track by terminating their probation early, clearing their records, and helping clients to obtain certificates of rehabilitation.
 Ms. Wallace maintains relationships with many of her former clients, whom she now considers to be friends.
 She takes a personal interest in her cases and does not tolerate her clients being taken advantage of or mistreated.
 She takes pride in obtaining for her clients something that is difficult to come by in life, a second chance.